B\'ezout domains and lattice-valued modules: Quantifier elimination for valuation domains

 Second, we will consider the case where there are only congruence relations in the system.
-We will either reduce to the previous case, making $x$ occurring in a non-trivial equation (see $(4)$), or we will eliminate the quantifier directly (see $(4)^{\dagger}$).
+We will either reduce to the previous case, making $x$ occurring in a non-trivial equation (see $(4)$).
+Let $M$ be any $B_{\M}$-module, with $\M\in C_{\ell}$.
 Consider the following system ($3$):